Planning a night in with friends? Check out these must-watch Hong Kong movies that will thrill you, excite you, scare you, and have you in stitches.

 5. Mad Detective (2007)

-Mad Detective (神探) is a psychological thriller that stars renowned Hong Kong actor Lau Ching-wan as an unstable but brilliant police detective, who has the ability to see inside people’s minds.
-He is asked to return to active duty and look into a disappearance case of a police officer.
-The film won Best Screenplay at the 27th Hong Kong Film Awards, the 2nd Asian Film Awards, Hong Kong Film Critics Society Awards, and the 8th Chinese Film Media Awards.
-This is a quintessential HK movie that you won’t want to miss.
+Another gem from gifted director Johnnie To, Mad Detective is a psychological action-thriller starring renowned Hong Kong actor Sean Lau.
+As an unstable but brilliant police detective is forced to retire, he takes with him a supernatural ability to see people’s inner personalities.
+However, he is later asked to return to aid the investigation of a missing police officer.
+Winning Best Screenplay at the 27th Hong Kong Film Awards, the 2nd Asian Film Awards, and Hong Kong Film Critics Society Awards, Mad Detective is tightly paced and wonderfully blends aspects of several genres.
+To’s stylistic visuals and action shine yet again in this quintessential Hong Kong movie.
+Trust us when we say you won’t want to miss it!

 6. SPL II: A Time for Consequences (2015)